What is smudging -- or rather, smoke cleansing?

 I believe it is critical to preserve and respect Indigenous cultures.
 For that reason, I do not use the terms smudging/smudge sticks, nor do I build my creations from white sage or palo santo.
 There are lots of other herbs out there to use with energies of their own without culturally appropriating white sage or palo santo.
 I call my creations herb bundles for smoke cleansing.
-All the plants used in my herb bundles are grown by myself or my friends/family; hand assembled by me with intention and creativity; and only sustainable hemp cord is used to secure the bundles.
+All the plants used in my herb bundles are grown by myself or my friends/family; hand assembled by me with intention and creativity; and only sustainable hemp and bamboo cord is used to secure the bundles.

 The act of smoke cleansing is very ancient and can be traced back to all continents on the planet.
 While many cultures and religions do have smoke cleansing rituals, the practice itself does not belong to only one religion or group of peoples (unlike smudging or burning palo santo).
 Smoke cleansing with herb bundles can be your tradition, too.